keanteng/blueautomata/docs/casestudy.md

 ### Time For Action
 For Travis to complete his report he would first need to get hold of the stocks' data that are traded by the firms' employees in worldwide stock markets.
 He then stored the transactions record for each stock market in an individual file.
 Since there is no well-build system for the data collection, each of the file looks different, some contains more columns than the other, some with missing information such as employees' name and some even contains wrong employee IDs and outdated information.

-Travis realizes that he would need some other data to validate his collected data, so he reached out to his friend, James Claude Diamond from the Fake Human Resources Department to get the latest copy of the staff data where it contains the staff's assigned stocks and stock market that they can sell their stock.
+Travis realizes that he would need some other data to validate his collected data, so he reached out to his friend, James Claude Diamond from the Fake Human Resources Department[^4] to get the latest copy of the staff data where it contains the staff's assigned stocks and stock market that they can sell their stock.
 He also compiles a copy of checklist data by himself to match up the stock code and stock market code to their respective stock name and stock market name.

 ### Think Different
 Travis is good at math and logical thinking, so he knows for resigned employees their names will not be in the staff dataset.
 In fact, what he will do is he will match the staff ID from the stock market data he collected with the staff data to obtain information as follows: